 After baking, the wings should be browned and crispy, with no messy deep frying!

 Once the wings are baked, it’s time to pour on the sauce.
-I usually put the wings in a big mixing bowl for this:
+I usually put the wings in a big mixing bowl to sauce them:

 I stick with tradition and serve the wings with blue cheese dip, carrot sticks and celery sticks.
-These wings are so yummy, you’ll want to make them all year long!
+These crispy baked Buffalo wings are so yummy, you’ll want to make them all year long!

 - ½ cup mayonnaise